zyang19/zyang19.github.io/index.md

 <div class="intro" markdown="1">

-I am a Postdoctoral Researcher at the University of Waterloo, working with [Prof. Jian Zhao](https://www.jeffjianzhao.com) in the [WVisdom research lab](https://www.jeffjianzhao.com/team).
+I am a final-year PhD Candidate in Department of Computer Science at the University of North Carolina at Charlotte, under the supervision of [Prof. Jing Yang](https://cci.charlotte.edu/directory/jing-yang/).
+My research interests include the intersection of visual analytics, human–agent collaboration, and Artificial Intelligence, with a particular focus on designing interactive systems that help people reason about complex data and models.
+My research explores how visualization and intelligent agents (e.g., recommendation systems and large language models) can work together to support sensemaking, decision-making, and exploratory analysis.

-Before joining Waterloo, I worked as a Postdoctoral Researcher and obtained my Ph.D. in Computer Science and Engineering from the Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Huamin Qu](http://www.huamin.org) in the [VisLab](http://vis.cse.ust.hk).
+Before starting my PhD, I earned my Bachelor’s and Master's Degrees in Computer Science and Mathematics & Statistics from the University of North Carolina at Charlotte, where I was dual-enrolled with Early-Enrty Master in Computer Science program.
-My Ph.D. was supported by the [Hong Kong PhD Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) and recognized with the [HKUST RedBird Academic Excellence Award](https://fytgs.hkust.edu.hk/admissions/Admission-to-Hong-Kong-Campus/submitting-an-application/scholarships-and-fees) for three consecutive years.
-I earned my Bachelor’s Degree in Software Engineering from Sun Yat-sen University, ranked 1/447.
-During my undergraduate studies, I was honored with the National Scholarship for three consecutive years (top 0.5%).

-My research interests include data visualisation and human-AI collaboration.
-I focus on designing intuitive interfaces and developing algorithms to enhance data communication and analysis, and facilitate data-driven decision-making.
+In parallel with my academic research, I have worked as a research intern at Toyota Racing Development USA, where I developed visual analytics tools to support aerodynamic analysis and engineering decision-making.
+I am passionate about building systems that bridge theory and practice, enabling domain experts to better understand data and models in real-world settings.

 <span style="background-color:#f4ecfc; font-weight: bold;">I am on the job market.
 Please contact me if you have any relevant positions or opportunities:) </span>